 A lover of the Regency period, Hewat-Jaboor was the mastermind behind two important exhibitions, whose multi-authored catalogues bear witness to his dedication to scholarship: ‘William Beckford, 1760–1844: An Eye for the Magnificent’ (2001, Bard Graduate Center and Dulwich Picture Gallery) and ‘Thomas Hope: Regency Designer’ (2008, Bard Graduate Center and Victoria and Albert Museum).
 Philip’s understanding of these two outstanding collectors was unparalleled and he was the living proof that even without a university degree, one can become a leading figure in the field of art history.

 Passionate about cross-collecting, the blending of old and new, nature and culture, Philip and his partner of 30 years, the ingenious hatter Rod Keenan, created an oasis on the island of Jersey.
-The gem of a library they built into the hill might almost qualify as a place of pilgrimage for art historians; and although in many ways a very private person, Philip was happy to share it with whoever showed an interest.
+The gem of a library they built into the hill might almost qualify as a place of pilgrimage for art historians; and although in many ways a very private person, Philip was happy to share it with whomever showed an interest.

 Famously discreet, which came in handy when advising serious art collectors (or ‘grown up’ collectors, as he would put it), one could be sure that one’s secrets were kept better by Philip than by oneself.
 He was a passionate traveller, his love of India gradually superseded by what can only be described as an obsession with Egypt.
 With indefatigable vim he sought out monuments and quarries – the more remote, the better.
 My phone is full of pictures he sent me from his last visit only three months ago, including one of an alabaster shrine he had not seen in 40 years; he was convinced nobody had visited it in the interim.